mrachuta/nodejs-colorizedapp/README.md

 - [Usage](#usage)

 ## General info
-The purpose of this app was to test following technologies:
+The purpose of this app was to test the following technologies:
-- Github Actions and compare it to Jenkins in relation to Continuous Integration/Continuous Delivery process
+- Github Actions and compare it to Jenkins in relation to continuous integration/continuous delivery process
 - Istio
-- ArgoCD (and again - compare it to Jenkins) in relation to Continuous Delivery process
+- ArgoCD (and again - compare it to Jenkins) in relation to continuous delivery process
-- Keycloak to test SSO via Azure
+- Keycloak for testing SSO via Entra ID (formerly Azure AD)
-- Kustomize as lightweight replacement for Helm Charts
+- Kustomize as a lightweight replacement for Helm Charts

-The application is very simple - it shows main page that can be parametrized and it has livenes and readiness probes.
+The application is very simple - it shows a main page that can be parametrised and it has livenes and readiness probes.

 ## Technologies
 * Application: Node.js and Express